buddhist-uni/buddhist-uni.github.io/_content/canon/an3.20.md

 > Bhikkhus, possessing three factors, a shopkeeper soon attains vast and abundant wealth...

 > And how does a bhikkhu have benefactors?

+Shopkeepers and mendicants both have to be clever, responsible, and well supported.